“Your body will work, if you take the minerals it requires to function.“

-- calcium – Ca – concentrated in your bones and teeth, and required for blood clotting and muscle contraction,
+- calcium – Ca+ – concentrated in the bones and teeth, and required for blood clotting and muscle contraction, as described by Merck,

-- potassium – K – concentrated in your pancreas, also found in bones and teeth, and required by the nervous system and the muscles,
+- potassium – K+ – concentrated in the pancreas, but also found in bones and teeth, and required by the nervous system and the muscles, as described by Merck,

 - sodium – Na+ – concentrated in the blood, the fluid outside your cells, and the kidneys, and required for many physiological processes, in balance with potassium, as described by Merck,

-- phosphorous – P– found in all cells in the body, bones, teeth, heart, kidneys, nerves,
+- phosphorous – P– – found in all cells in the body, mostly in bones and teeth, as described by Merck,

-- chlorine – Cl– not strictly a mineral, but found in blood, lymph and all cells in the body, necessary to regulate the acid-alkaline balance.
-Note that this refers to the organic chlorine found in nature, such as mountain salt, sea salt, or celery, and not to the chlorine synthesized and added to the urban water supply or to swimming pools for disinfection.
+- chloride – Cl– – not strictly a mineral, but found in blood, lymph, and all cells in the body, and necessary to regulate the acid-alkaline balance.
+Note that this refers to the organic chloride found in nature, such as mountain salt (sodium chloride – NaCl), sea salt, or celery, and not to the synthetic chlorine bleach (sodium hypochlorite – NaClO) added to some urban water supplies and swimming pools for disinfection.
 (An inexpensive alternative to disinfect drinking water is a chlorine dioxide solution made of sodium chlorite [NaClO2] mixed with an acid, such as hydrochloric acid or ascorbic acid.
 You can add drops of this mix to a liter of water to disinfect it by oxidation.)

 Calcium receives the most publicity, but magnesium is perhaps the most overlooked mineral necessary for health.
 According to Dr. Klaus Kisters and others, there are various possible signs of magnesium deficiency.
 According to Dr. David Jockers, the specific signs of magnesium deficiency depend on the person.

-Certain minerals leave an alkaline reside in the body, including calcium, magnesium, sodium, potassium, zinc, manganese, chromium, selenium, iron, and copper.
-Other minerals leave an acidic residue in the body, including phosphorous, sulfur, and chloride (found in salt, sodium chloride, NaCl).
-Proteins, dairy, grains, beans, and toxic metals form acids in the body.
+Most minerals from food leave an alkaline reside in the blood, including calcium, magnesium, sodium, potassium, zinc, manganese, chromium, selenium, iron, and copper.
+Other minerals leave an acidic residue in the blood, including phosphorous, sulfur, iodine, and chloride (found in salt).
+Proteins, dairy, most grains, most beans, and toxic metals form acids in the blood.
 Phytic acid in grains and beans contains phosphorous.
 Health depends on consuming more alkaline- than acid-forming foods.
 This is known as the acid-alkaline balance, which is an art, not a precise science.

-Note that citrus fruits, such as lemons, limes, and grapefruit taste acidic, but they are in fact alkaline-forming due to their content of minerals.
+Note that citrus fruits, such as lemons, limes, and grapefruit taste sour and acidic, but they are in fact alkaline-forming due to their content of minerals.

 What foods have them?
 What are they used for in the body?
 What quantities of minerals do you require?
 Where are they concentrated in the body?
 On account of biochemical individuality and the variability of nature, these questions cannot be answered with precision.
 From my reading of the books on this subject, the following table lists the macro-minerals, how much you may require, what you use them for, and what foods have them.
 Do your own research, and listen to your body.
 Beware that:

-- Your individual requirements may vary widely from the statistical average requirements.
+- Your individual mineral requirements for health may vary widely from the statistical average.

 - You require a mix of minerals, not one or another isolated mineral.